Abraham Lincoln: "If we could first know where we are, and whither we are tending, we could then better judge what to do, and how to do it."

 The vision for the establishment of the State of Israel: "A Home for the Jewish People."

-This vision is presented in Module 3 of the Entrepreneurship for Kids Program, as one of the examples to indicate the importance of defining a substantial vision.
+This vision is presented in Module 3 of the Entrepreneurship for Kids Program as an example to illustrate the importance of defining a substantial vision.

 The Vision of the Entrepreneurship for Kids Program